-Downflow Gas Contactor (DGC) Technology - Gas contactor for mass transfer
+Downflow Gas Contactor (DGC) Technology - A novel mass transfer reactor for contacting liquids and gases

 The Downflow Gas Contactor (DGC) is a mass transfer device for contacting/absorption of gas-liquids for process industries.